Bank Indonesia: Bank Indonesia

 Bank Indonesia was founded on 1 July 1953 from the nationalisation of De Javasche Bank, three years after the recognition of Indonesia's independence by Netherlands.

-For the next 15 years, Bank Indonesia carried on commercial activities as well as acting as the nation's national bank and is in charge in issuing Indonesian rupiah currency.
+For the next 15 years, Bank Indonesia carried on commercial activities as well as acted as the nation's national bank and was in charge of issuing Indonesian rupiah currency.
 This came to an end with the Act No. 13 of 1968 on the Central Bank, transforming Bank Indonesia as a central bank.

 The act was subsequently replaced by Act No. 23 of 1999, giving the bank independence from governmental control.
 Thereafter, the bank reported to the parliament (DPR) instead of the President, and the bank's governor was no longer a member of the cabinet.

 Organization

-The bank is led by the board of governors, comprising the governor, a senior deputy governor and at between four and seven deputy governors.
+The bank is led by the board of governors, comprising the governor, a senior deputy governor and between four and seven deputy governors.

 The governor and deputy governors serve a five-year term, and are eligible for re-election for a maximum of three terms.
 The governor and senior deputy governor are nominated and appointed by the president, with approval from the DPR.
 Deputy governors are nominated by the governor and appointed by the president, with approval of the DPR.
 The president has no power to dismiss a member of the board, except when a board member voluntarily resigns, is permanently disabled, or is proven guilty of criminal offence.
 The senior deputy governor acts as governor in the case of the latter's office vacancy.

-The Board of Governors Meeting is the bank's highest decision-making forum.
-It is held at least once a month to decide on general policy on monetary affairs, and at least once a week to evaluate policy implementation or to decide on other strategic and principle policy.
+The Board of Governors Meeting is Bank Indonesia's highest decision-making forum.
+At least one meeting must be convened each month to determine general monetary policy.

 The Bank is active in promoting financial inclusion policy and is a member of the Alliance for Financial Inclusion.
 It hosted AFI's second annual Global Policy Forum (GPF) in Bali, Indonesia in 2010.
 On 14 May 2012 Bank Indonesia announced it would be making specific commitments to financial inclusion under the Maya Declaration.

 By 30 December 2013, the bank's microprudential supervision functions will be transferred to Financial Services Authority (OJK).
 In the future, the bank will maintain Indonesian financial system and monetary stability through mixture of monetary and macroprudential instruments and policies.
 The Financial Services Authority institutive law (law n° 21 of 2011 enacted on 31 December 2012) followed the US$710 million baylout of Bank Century and the receivership 21 other national private banks.